tormodb/tormodb.github.io/_posts/2014-0415-the27bybanestops.md

 ---
-title:
+title: "The 27 Bybanestops"
-author:
-date:
-output: html_document
+layout: post
 ---